-- Physical Abuse unexplained and or frequent bruising, burns, bites and or scars. - Sexual Abuse altered attitudes to particular adults, behavioural concerns such as depression, self- harm, over or under eating or absence from the workplace / college. - Emotional Abuse low self-esteem, lack of confidence, aggression and behavioural issues such as petty crime, telling lies and being disruptive. - Neglect undernourished, dirty skin, hair and or clothing, inappropriate clothing for the weather, tiredness and hunger. - Financial abuse having money and or possessions taken from them by someone they do, or do not, know. - Forced marriage different to arranged marriage, forced marriage is where coercion is used, and the marriage is without the consent of either or both parties. - Modern Day Slavery seeming to be under the control or influence of others, appearing to be malnourished or withdrawn, living in dirty, cramped or overcrowded conditions, lack of personal effects or identification documents. - Sexual Harassment is unwanted conduct of a sexual nature, this can be physical or verbal.
+- Physical Abuse unexplained and or frequent bruising, burns, bites and or scars. - Domestic Abuse an incident or pattern of incidents of threatening, coercive, controlling, degrading or violent behaviour. - Sexual Abuse altered attitudes to particular adults, behavioural concerns such as depression, self- harm, over or under eating or absence from the workplace / college. - Emotional/Psychological Abuse low self-esteem, lack of confidence, aggression and behavioural issues such as petty crime, telling lies and being disruptive. - Neglect undernourished, dirty skin, hair and or clothing, inappropriate clothing for the weather, tiredness and hunger (self and other). - Addiction (for example, drugs, alcohol, gambling, shopping) not having control over using, doing or taking something to the point where it could be harmful to you - Female Genital Mutilation (FGM) any procedure that entails partial or full removal of genitalia for non-medical reasons - Financial abuse having money and or possessions taken from them by someone they do, or do not, know. - Forced marriage different to arranged marriage, forced marriage is where coercion is used, and the marriage is without the consent of either or both parties. - County lines a form of criminal exploitation where urban gangs persuade, coerce or force vulnerable people to store and distribute drugs/money - Modern Day Slavery seeming to be under the control or influence of others, appearing to be malnourished or withdrawn, living in dirty, cramped or overcrowded conditions, lack of personal effects or identification documents. - Sexual Harassment is unwanted conduct of a sexual nature, this can be physical or verbal.